Azure/aks-baseline-automation/docs/app-docs/README.md

 -   You must have an existing Azure account.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 -   An ACR instance deployed
 -   An AKS cluster.
-It is highly recommended that you utilize of of the two options below:
+It is highly recommended that you utilize one of the two options below:
     - Quick option: The [AKS Construction helper](https://azure.github.io/AKS-Construction/) to deploy your Azure Container Registry (ACR) and Azure Kubernetes Service (AKS) cluster.
 You can use this pre-configured link: [AKS Construction helper (pre-configured)](https://azure.github.io/AKS-Construction/?ops=managed&cluster.apisecurity=none&addons.ingress=none&addons.monitor=aci&addons.azurepolicy=none&addons.networkPolicy=none&addons.csisecret=none&deploy.location=EastUS2) to create a basic AKS cluster (not recommended for production) to use with this CI/CD scenario.
 This will create an ACR, and an AKS cluster that is AAD integrated and attached to the ACR
     - Learn CI/CD for IaC first option: Deploy the cluster using the [infrastructure scenario](../../IaC) in this repo that walks you through the process of managing your infrastructure using automation
--   Argo CD installed on your AKS cluster ([Get Started with Argo CD](https://argo-cd.readthedocs.io/en/stable/getting_started/))
+-   Argo CD installed on your AKS cluster (only required for pull option) ([Get Started with Argo CD](https://argo-cd.readthedocs.io/en/stable/getting_started/))
 -   A GitHub account ([Getting started with your GitHub account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account))
 -   Fork the [AKS Baseline Automation repository](https://github.com/azure/aks-baseline-automation)